About

 Background

 Graham Kindermann is a private operator and advisor.
-For nine years he has worked inside the financial systems of mid-market companies, most of them in construction or professional services, where the gap between revenue growth and operational maturity is widest.
+For nine years he has worked inside the financial systems and operating cadence that businesses run on, most often for PE-backed roll-ups and founder-led companies in construction and professional services, where the gap between revenue growth and operational maturity is widest.

 Graham also writes Structural Advantage, a twice-weekly publication that applies the same structural thinking to two domains: how companies break at scale, and how high earners quietly build fragility into their personal finances.